-- Utilizing the Transition Checklist provided by the TVI, the CVRT will follow up on targeted skills by providing instruction and ongoing assessment and recommendations - The CVRT will attend IEP Meetings as requested to review progress and set collaborative goals - The CVRT can provide instruction at both the school or in the home as requested by the team - The CVRT will provide instruction, assistance and advice to families and school team in the continued support and maintenance of targeted goals by telephone, electronic, or in person meetings
+- Utilizing the Transition Checklist provided by the TVI, the CVRT will follow up on targeted skills by providing instruction and ongoing assessment and recommendations - The CVRT will attend IEP Meetings as requested to review progress and set collaborative goals - The CVRT can provide instruction at both the school and in the home as requested by the team - The CVRT will provide instruction, assistance and advice to families and school teams in the continued support and maintenance of targeted goals by telephone, electronic, or inperson meetings

-E. Role of the Family in the Individualized Education Program Process for Students with Visual Impairments
+F. Role of the Family in the Individualized Education Program

 Quality education is fostered by collaboration between educators and families.
 One goal of early intervention services is to support parents and caregivers in developing competence and confidence to help their child learn and develop.
-Family members may continue to need suggestions and support as their child enters school in order to adapt the environment so that their child has access to information that other children gain through vision.
+Family members may continue to need suggestions and support as their child enters school to adapt to the environment so that their child has access to information that other children gain through vision.
 Coordination of all team members, including family members, helps to assure a shared focus on student success.
-Family members bring knowledge of their child but also needed information about the unique needs of and services for students with visual impairments in order to be informed participants on the team.
+Family members bring knowledge of their child but also need information about the unique needs of and services for students with visual impairments to be informed participants on the team.
 Information about specific teaching strategies, materials, and activities will need to be shared with family members to ensure consistent approaches and to support and facilitate quality interactions between family members and the child.
 Families of students with visual impairments have the same rights and responsibilities as families of all students with any disabilities.
 For example, state and federal special education regulations require school divisions to afford the parents of a child with a disability an opportunity to participate in meetings with respect to the identification, evaluation, and educational placement of the child.
 34 C.F.R. §§ 300.501(b) and (c); 8 VAC 20-81-170 A.